-She made a pilgrimage to the chapel on Good Friday 2015, and then took her daughters in July 2015, to give thanks for the survival and healing of her three children, two of whom were born with life-threatening syndromes and multiple disabilities.
+She made a pilgrimage to the chapel on Good Friday 2015, and then took her daughters in July 2015, to give thanks for the survival and healing of her three children, two of whom were born with life-threatening syndromes.

 She took a pair of her disabled son’s newborn shoes as an offering to Santo Nino, and brought back to The Avalon Rose Chapel® the sacred water and sand – ‘tierra bendita’ – to which the many miraculous healings are attributed.

 Inspired by the Santo Nino de Atocha Chapel, we invite parents and carers to leave a comment on our Prayer Request Page so that we may pray for the soul of your child, alive or in spirit.